vuestorefront/storefront-ui/src/components/atoms/SfAlert/README.md

 ## Props

-- `message` - alert message
+- `message` - for setting default value of message

 ## Slots

 - `icon` - slot for icon replacement
-- `default` - default slot for alert message
+- `default` - slot for alert message

 <!-- Describe slots and their purpose -->